 Are you up for the challenge?
 Here’s how it works:

 - Using your Challenge budget, decide on groceries to purchase and how much to put aside for food incidentals.
-Be aware of ALL food purchased and eaten during the Challenge days.

 - During the Challenge, do not eat food that you purchased prior to starting the challenge.

 - Avoid accepting free food during the Challenge.
 Keep track of receipts on food spending and take note of your experiences.